- Car Accidents

 These are some of the most heartbreaking cases for any Fayetteville car accident lawyer.
 They are made worse by the callous attitude of insurance companies.
 As soon as they notice that a pregnant woman is involved in a traffic accident, they will try to settle the case as soon as possible.
 They know that the economic damages alone can be very high in such cases.

-What Are the Risks for Pregnant Women While Driving or as Passengers in Cars?
+What Are the Risks for Pregnant Women in Car Accidents?

 Every year around 170,000 women are involved in car accidents while pregnant.
 Out of all these cases, between 300 and 5,000 unborn babies lose their life.